CIS-566-Fall-2021/hw04-l-systems/README.md

 In addition, when implementing, I added several new operations to the L-system grammar to add non-determinism.

-### Pitfalls
+### Areas for Growth
+(toned this down plz don't kill me Rachel)

-Okay, here we go.
+~~Okay, here we go.
 I am not happy with this submission outside of the L-System itself.
 First of all, I am actually just using a scaled cube (!!!) for each of the branches, and only change the color for the "pine-needles"/leaves.
-While this actually works relatively well for what I was going for, it lacks refinement.
+While this actually works relatively well for what I was going for, it lacks refinement.~~

+I am using a simple, deformed cube to represent both the leaves and the trunk portions of my tree.

 I had actually used Blender for the first time to generate a simple cylinder to use for the branches, but this blew up for a number of reasons: 1. the Mesh